-While there are many methods for convenience, I am going to stick with the easiest method out of the bunch, and that method is by using an online tool.
+While there are many methods of convenience, I will stick with the easiest method out of the bunch, which is by using an online tool.
 But we won’t use just any tool; I will tell you about a tool that is known to provide quite accurate results.

 By using this method, you won’t have to buy any external gadget or gear to measure the power consumption of your gaming PC.
 The following is how you can measure your PC’s power consumption easily and effectively.

 - On the website, you will find a detailed form.
 Fill it with accurate information.